jerryscottai/ai-detection-benchmark-/CONTRIBUTING.md

 - the sample id,
 - the reading you got, with a date and the plan you were on.

-Detectors change silently, so a difference is not automatically an error — but a reproducible one is folded into the next cycle and recorded in `CHANGES.md`.

-## Disputing the methodology

-Also welcome, and more useful than it sounds, because you can make the argument concretely.
-Edit `WEIGHTS` in a cycle's `scoring.js`, run `npm run score`, and open an issue with your weighting and the table it produces.
-An argument that comes with a re-derived leaderboard is much harder to wave away than one that does not.

-The same applies to the corpus.
-If you think a false-positive profile is missing, or that a human sample is not representative, say which entry and what should replace it.
-Manifest entries need a source, a URL, a span, a licence and a pre-2021 date.

 ## Proposing a detector

 Open an issue with the tool, its pricing page, and its API documentation.
 The